MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-agent-datasource.md

 ## Permissions of the integration user

 The integration user is created with a specific set of permissions that allow it to access the data needed by the agent.
-The permissions are defined in the permission set `Copilot for Sales permission set`.
+The permissions are defined in the permission set `M365 Copilot Sales permission set`.
 The permission set includes the following permissions:

 |Object|Permissions|
 |------|---------------|